Tomas Aguon Camacho

 Tomas Aguon Camacho (September 18, 1933 – March 5, 2018) was the first Bishop of the Roman Catholic Diocese of Chalan Kanoa in the Northern Mariana Islands.
 He served for 25 years as bishop from 1985 until his retirement in 2010.

 Biography

 Camacho was born in Chalan Kanoa, Saipan, on September 18, 1933, to Vidal Palacios Camacho and Maria Aguon Camacho.
 He was ordained a Catholic priest on June 14, 1961, at the age of 27.

+Bishop

 Camacho was appointed the first bishop of the newly created Roman Catholic Diocese of Chalan Kanoa on November 8, 1984, by Pope John Paul II.
 He was consecrated on January 13, 1985.

 Camacho served as Bishop until his retirement on April 6, 2010, at the age of 76.
 Immediately after his retirement, he was named bishop emeritus of the diocese.
 He was eventually succeeded by Ryan Pagente Jimenez, who was ordained as the new bishop on August 14, 2016.